isc-projects/bind9/doc/arm/platforms.inc.rst

 Regularly Tested Platforms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-As of August 2022, current versions of BIND 9 are fully supported and regularly tested on the
+Current versions of BIND 9 are fully supported and regularly tested on the
 following systems:

 -  Debian 11